Inpatient Overflow Management with Proximal Policy Optimization: Case Study

 \subsection{Importance of Tailored Designs}

 In this section, we evaluate the performance of different hyper-parameter combinations in the ten-pool system, using the values from Table~\ref{tab:PPO hyper-parameters choice} as the baseline.
 While hyper-parameters for NNs play a role in algorithm performance as traditionally understood, we find that they are \emph{less} critical than the design of the policy network, basis functions, and batching setup -- the tailored elements introduced in this paper.
 These results highlight the importance of adapting a general-purpose algorithm to the specific problem domain for optimal performance and computational efficiency.
+Table~\ref{tab:ablation summary} summarizes our ablation study and the relative impact of each tailored component on performance and computation time.